chandra-pasillas/BrownMS/README.md

 to do list
 turn from one time stamp in one folder to use 1 folder many timestamps

+# Step 1 get the data to where/how you are pulling thigns from

-# Get started- updated for NATE thesis process ( keep updating)
+# Get started- updated for ALEXXIS thesis process ( keep updating)
 The `main.py` file (probably found in the `READY` folder) can be run as a program from the command line.
 For example, if the path to main is `/a/b/c/night2day/READY/main.py` then we can run the program and ask for its help message like: